Buy and Sell Gold Bullion in Alaska

 What is Bullion?

 Bullion is metal in a form that will have value primarily based on its mass and purity.
 Bullion will commonly be in bars, ingots, and coins for metals like platinum, silver, and gold.
-(Coins that primarily get their value by their scarity or other types of valuation are not usually considered bullion.)
+(Coins that primarily get their value by their scarcity or other types of valuation are not usually considered bullion.)

 Also, not all gold coins are pure gold.
-For example, some coins we carry are with mixed with other alloys.
+For example, some coins we carry are mixed with other alloys.
 Examples include the Eagle and Krugerrand.
 The Austrian Phil Harmonic coins are 99% pure gold.
 Gold bars are also 99.99% pure gold.

 When you buy a gold coin, you will expect to pay a premium above the spot price.
 Much like anything else in the market, this can all depend on the product, quantity, minted date, and rarity.
 The spot price is the amount that countries are exchanging the item for.
-Even production rates can effect price.
+Even production rates can affect the price.